 A person may not lobby the SFWMD until such person has registered as a lobbyist with the District Clerk's Office.
 Such registration shall be due upon initially being retained to lobby and is renewable on a calendar-year basis thereafter.
 The Florida Commission on Ethics has the authority to investigate sworn complaints that a lobbyist or principal failed to register with the SFWMD or knowingly submitted false information in a registration.

-To complete registration, please fill out the lobbyist registration form and principal's authorization according to the instructions in the link below.
+To complete registration or renewal, please fill out the lobbyist registration form and principal's authorization according to the instructions in the link below.
 Both completed documents should be submitted to the SFWMD Clerk.
 NOTE: A separate registration must be submitted to each water management district that an individual intends to lobby.

 Florida enjoys an exceptionally broad public records law.
 Open Government, or Government-in-the-Sunshine, provides a right of access to government proceedings at both the state and local levels.
 The law applies to both elected and appointed boards and has been applied to any gathering of two or more members of the same board to discuss a matter which may come before that board for action.
 There is also a constitutionally guaranteed right of access to meetings of collegial public bodies.
 Virtually all state and local public bodies are covered by the open meetings requirements – with the exception of the judiciary and the state Legislature.
 These units of government have their own constitutional provisions relating to access.